httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Server Behavior {#offset-retrieving-server}

-Upon receiving a `HEAD` request, a server MAY treat it as a hint to abort a previous, possibly stalled, upload creation or append request for the same resource.
-See {{concurrency}} for more details on handling concurrency.

-A successful response to a `HEAD` request against an upload resource:
+A successful response to a `HEAD` request against an upload resource

 - MUST include the offset in the `Upload-Offset` header field ({{upload-offset}}),
 - MUST include the completeness state in the `Upload-Complete` header field ({{upload-complete}}),
 - MUST include the length in the `Upload-Length` header field, unless the client has not supplied one, by providing the corresponding headers as described in ({{upload-length}}),
 - MUST indicate the limits in the `Upload-Limit` header field ({{upload-limit}}), and
 - SHOULD include the `Cache-Control` header field with the value `no-store` to prevent HTTP caching ({{CACHING}}).

+Upon receiving a `HEAD` request, a server MAY treat it as a hint to abort a previous, possibly stalled, upload creation or append request for the same resource.
+See {{concurrency}} for more details on handling concurrency.

 The resource SHOULD NOT generate a response with the `301 (Moved Permanently)` and `302 (Found)` status codes because clients might follow the redirect without preserving the `HEAD` method.